 Today, oncologists can identify targeted therapies for certain patients using only a blood sample, rather than a traditional tumor biopsy.
 In both specialty and primary care clinics, a patient’s medications can be tailored to their unique genetic makeup.
 In the future, ongoing research into the complex underpinnings of common diseases, such as cardiovascular disease, may pave the way for improved risk assessment and prevention.
 And the continued development of gene and cell therapies will offer hope to more and more patients.

-How can payors better harness the promise of precision health – and ensure that decisions around genetic testing and gene and cell therapies are based on evidence?
+How can payors better harness the promise of precision healthcare providers – and ensure that decisions around genetic testing and gene and cell therapies are based on evidence?
 Our experience points to several key strategies.

 1. Deliver genetics expertise to clinicians at the point of care.